Matt Cartwright: Legal career

-For 24 years, Cartwright worked as an attorney and partner at Munley, Munley and Cartwright, a Scranton firm representing victims, consumers and small businesses in personal and business litigation.
+For 24 years, Cartwright worked as an attorney and partner at Munley Law Personal Injury Attorneys (formerly Munley, Munley and Cartwright), a Scranton firm representing victims, consumers and small businesses in personal and business litigation.
 He was admitted to the Pennsylvania Bar in 1986 and in 2005 was further admitted to the Bar of New York.
 In 2008, Cartwright was inducted into the International Society of Barristers.

 From 2009 to 2012, Cartwright served as a member of the Board of Governors of the American Association for Justice.
 Between 2005 and 2011, Cartwright was the on-air legal analyst for The Law & You.
 In the segment, aired nightly as part of NBC affiliate WBRE-TV's evening newscast, he fielded viewer questions on legal matters.
 In 2011, Cartwright co-authored the legal treatise Litigating Commercial and Business Tort Cases published by Thomson Reuters.

 During the 1992 presidential election, Cartwright was an elected delegate for Bill Clinton at the Democratic National Convention, representing Pennsylvania's 10th congressional district.
 In 2001–2002, he served as District Governor for Rotary International District 7410, covering northeastern Pennsylvania.
 On November 5, 2010, the Boy Scouts of America's Northeastern Pennsylvania Council presented Cartwright with its Silver Beaver Award for volunteer service to that organization.